chisophugis/klang/README.md

 $ cd ../../../
 $ (cd LLVM_SRC_DIR)
 $ vi configure
-Insert items for klang under items for sample as shown below
+Insert items for klang under items for sample as shown below - This step is the one I am not sure of.
+If anyone know about this, please share us!
+This step is not documented ever!!
+I just found that this is necessary.
 ```

 ```